top of page

 Best IMST Breathing Apps To Lower Blood Pressure

-As of April 2025 I found only two apps on the market which include IMST breathing exercise.
+As of April 2025 I found only few apps and devices on the market which include IMST breathing exercise.

 Inspiratory muscle training in BreathNow app helps to lower blood pressure